S-H-GAMELINKS/activity-pub-relay/docs/english/deploy/index.md

 You can now login from `https://<Server Domain>/login` by using the email address and the password you have set right now.
 If you could login to the dashboard, initial settings are all done.

+If you need OTP enabled, access to `https://<Server Domain>/otp-setup`.
+Scan QR code, submit to password and  OTP number.